Dsirkovic/To-do-list/README.md

-basic to-do app, one of my two first projects
+basic to-do app, one of my two first projects (React)